LambdaSchool/CanvasAdminTakeHome/Module 1 - User Interface/Objective 01 - learn what html is and what it is used for in web development.md

 ## Follow Along

 Let's practice marking up text in the pen below.
-For the next few lessons, we're going to focus on building a replica of an old version of Lambdaschool.com's home page.
+For the next few lessons, we're going to focus on building a replica of an old version of bloomtech.com's home page.
 Please note that changes you make to inline pens will not 'save', to fork and save your own copy of this pen, click the logo in the right corner to open it in a new tab.

 First, let's take a look at Lambda's old homepage:

 ![lambda real website](https://i.imgur.com/ZWSo5vE.gif)

 <iframe height="265" style="width: 100%;" scrolling="no" title="M2O1 - HTML tags" src="https://codepen.io/lambdaschool/embed/961cd3dbdd87725892b6d6415f547925?height=265&theme-id=light&default-tab=html,result" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
-  See the Pen <a href='https://codepen.io/lambdaschool/pen/961cd3dbdd87725892b6d6415f547925'>M2O1 - HTML tags</a> by Lambda School
+  See the Pen <a href='https://codepen.io/lambdaschool/pen/961cd3dbdd87725892b6d6415f547925'>M2O1 - HTML tags</a> by BloomTech
   (<a href='https://codepen.io/lambdaschool'>@lambdaschool</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 The first thing we want to do with our plain text is incorporate HTML elements to identify exactly what different components do.
-Looking at the real lambdaschool.com we can see that some text is large, some is small, and some is encased in a button.
+Looking at the real bloomtech.com we can see that some text is large, some is small, and some is encased in a button.
 Together, lets add the proper tags in the codepen above.
-To start, we'll add a `<h1>` heading around "Lambda School" in `<h1>` header and `</h1>` closing tags.
+To start, we'll add a `<h1>` heading around "BloomTech" in `<h1>` header and `</h1>` closing tags.

 ```html
 <h1> Your new tech career starts here </h1>